Escher-finance/escher-vault/README.md

 ## 🚀 Overview

-This project provides two vault implementations:
+This project provides the following vault implementations:

-1. **`cw4626-base`** - Basic vault functionality following the CW4626 standard
-2. **`cw4626-escher`** - Enhanced vault with automated LP management and incentives
+1. **`cw4626-escher`** - Enhanced vault with automated LP management and incentives

 ## ✨ Features